Imoustak/Dockerventure/Taming_the_Docker_beast-Dockerventure_Part_2/README.md

 ## Docker images & Dockerfile basics

-In Docker's world the images definitions are described inside a file called `Dockerfile`.
-The Dockerfile describes how to assemble an environment for a container that contains all the necessary information and metadata on how to run a container based on this image.
-In order to contenairize our applications we have to write Dockerfiles that define step by step how are images are built.
+In Docker's world the image definition is described inside a file called `Dockerfile`.
+The Dockerfile describes how to assemble an environment for a container that contains all the necessary information and metadata on how to run it based on this image.
+In order to containerize our applications we have to write Dockerfiles that define step by step how are images are built.

-Lets look at one Dockerfile example and discuss it's building blocks.
+Lets look at one Dockerfile and discuss it's building blocks.
 This Dockerfile defines an image that basically sets up a python flask server and shows a message with a color that we picked.

 ```Dockerfile
 FROM python:3.7-alpine